-On the way to California I was taken to the train at St. Johns Michigan in the beginning of Feb.
+On the way to California I was taken to the train at St. John's, Michigan, in the beginning of Feb.
 1898, and bid good-bye to my friends and began my trip to California.
-I left Chicago the following evening at 10;30.
-It was cold and snow was to be seen until we crossed the Rockie Mountains.
+I left Chicago the following evening at 10:30.
+It was cold and snow was to be seen until we crossed the Rocky Mountains.
 While in the mountains the train stopped for 20 minutes to give all who cared to time to get out and look around.
-Just a little ways from where the train stood was a large granate rock on the very top of which had been chissded Shermans head and bust in bold relief.
+Just a little ways from where the train stood was a large granite rock on the very top of which had been chiseled Sherman's head and bust in bold relief.
 One morning I looked out of the car window.
-The sun was coming up shining so brightly on us.
+The sun was shining so brightly on us.
 I looked below and saw that we were above the clouds.
-They were very big and dence so we could only see the peaks of the mountains, as the clouds covered their base.
+They were very big and dense so we could only see the peaks of the mountains, as the clouds covered their base.
 During the day our train was hugging the mountain on what seemed to be a narrow shelf.
 I was looking out of the window and saw what I took to be another train crossing our track.
-It was not so far ahead of us, but I thought we would surely run into it and I wondered why our enjineer did not see it and slow up.
+It was not so far ahead of us, but I thought we would surely run into it, and I wondered why our engineer did not see it and slow up.
 All these thoughts ran through my mind in a flash, but in a minute more I saw it was our own train.
-I had not known until then the length of our train and shortness of the curves around which we were passing and the train leaning toward the chasm beneath you will get these thrills once in a while that will make you remember that your ife is in the hands of the Lord.
-Along the way near the stations and owns were Indian villages composed of Tepes huts which were usually made f a few sticks tied together at the top and covered with skins. he trains came in the Indians would be there in crowds with buffalo and cattle horns made into hat racks, foot stools and other things. ne horns were polished like glass.
-The women had mockasins wall pockets
+I had not known until then the length of our train and shortness of the curves around which we were passing and the train leaning toward the chasm beneath you will get these thrills once in a while that will make you remember that your life is in the hands of the Lord.
+Along the way near the stations and towns were Indian villages composed of teepees, huts which were usually made of a few sticks tied together at the top and covered with skins.
+When the trains came in the Indians would be there in crowds with buffalo and cattle horns made into hat racks, foot stools and other things.
+The horns were polished like glass.
+The women had moccasins, wall pockets, and little ornamental things which they had made covered with beads; all these were for sale.
+Both men and women were wrapped in blankets.
+Some of the men had headdresses of feathers.
+I took them to be real uncivilized Indians though perhaps not hostile.
+Further on were other villages composed of little hills; upon the top of each sat the master of the house ready to give the alarm in case of danger.
+There were very interesting little creatures, and were called prairie dogs.